xebia-functional/spark-workshop/README.md

 # Spark Workshop

-This repository was delivered at [Lambda World 2015](http://www.lambda.world/) on October 23th, 2015, celebrated in Cádiz, as part of one the Workshops of Introduction to [Apache Spark](http://spark.apache.org/).

 ## Overview

 >Apache Spark is a fast and general-purpose cluster computing system.
 It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming.